GravityKit/GravityView/readme.txt

 = develop =

-* Added: A "Read Status" field to display whether an entry has been read or not.
+* Added: "Read Status" field to display whether an entry has been read or not.
 Previously, the status was output as either 1 or 0.
 Now, you can customize the labels for "Read" and "Unread" statuses.
-	- You can now sort a View by "Read Status"
+  - You can now sort a View by "Read Status".

 __Developer Updates:__

-* Added `gk/gravityview/field/is_read/print_script` filter to modify whether to print the script on the front-end that marks an entry as "Read".
+* Added `gk/gravityview/field/is-read/print-script` filter to modify whether to print the script in the frontend that marks an entry as "Read".
+* Added `gk/gravityview/field/is-read/read-label` filter to change field "Read" label.

 = 2.23 on May 17, 2024 =